 Skip the Plugins with WP Engine WordPress Hosting

 Caching plugins can be a solution for some WordPress users.
 They’re affordable and will boost your site’s speed.
-However, if you want full-service website hosting without the hassle of plugins, then you need a fully managed website host.
+However, if you want full-service website hosting without the hassle of additional plugins, then you need a fully managed website host.